Retired professional footballer

 BBC Sport Pundit, Premier League TV

-Trevor Sinclair is an English former professional footballer and former assistant manager of Lancaster City.
+Trevor Sinclair is a former professional footballer and former assistant manager of Lancaster City.

-Trevor played in the Premier League and made twelve appearances for England, including four at the 2002 FIFA World Cup.
-He retired in 2008, after a 19 year professional career.
+Trevor played in the Premier League and made 12 appearances for England, including four at the 2002 FIFA World Cup.
+He retired in 2008, after 19 years in the professional game.

 He began his career at Blackpool in 1989, becoming the club's youngest ever player at 16 years and five months.

-In 1993, Trevor moved to QPR.
+In 1993, Trevor moved to Queens Park Rangers.
 While there he scored his infamous bicycle kick in the FA Cup, for which he won the BBC's Match of the Day "Goal of the Season" competition.
 It was outside the penalty box, and yes we still hear about it today!

-Trevor later then joined Cardiff City in 2007 and in April 2008 faced his first club, Blackpool, for the first time since leaving them fifteen years earlier.
-He scored Cardiff's second goal in a 3–1 win; however, he refused to celebrate his goal.
+He later joined Cardiff City in 2007 and in April 2008 faced his first club, Blackpool, for the first time since leaving them fifteen years earlier.
+He scored Cardiff's second goal in a 3–1 win, refusing to celebrate his goal.
 On 17 May he made an 86th-minute substitute appearance in the 2008 FA Cup Final at Wembley Stadium.